BloodStrikeX/BloodStrikeX/README.md

-## Hi , i Am a Developer
+## Hi , Welcome To BloodStrikeFarsi
-i Am Working On BloodStrike Website For My Community On Telegram Join Us @BloodStrikeFarsi
+i Am Working On BloodStrike Website
+This Website Is Made Only For BloodStrikeFarsi
+But Its Open Sourse And Anyone Can Use My Sourse For Free Join Us @BloodStrikeFarsi
 Dev @AliSlayer